 On Afternoon of 3 August 1991 the Oceanos sailed from East London bound for Durban.
 A bomb threat had delayed the ship and she was on a tight schedule.
 The weather up coast was rough and it would be a bumpy ride for the 571 passengers and crew on board.

 In the engine room repairs to a faulty waste disposal system had not been completed and a vital ventilation pipe had been omitted.
 This pipe ran through the aft watertight bulkhead of the generator room.
 Non return valves had also been left out of the waste disposal tank.
 At roughly 09.30 pm, a muffled explosion was heard and the ship lost power.
 The engineer explained that the ship was taking in water, either from a leak in the hull or after touching ground en route.
 The water had shorted the generators and immobilised the engines.
-The hole in the watertight bulkhead was allowing water to flood the waste tank which was then dispersing water throughout the plumbing of the ship and there was nothing which could be done about it except take to the boats.
+The hole in the watertight bulkhead was allowing water to flood the waste tank which was then dispersing water throughout the plumbing of the ship and there was nothing that could be done about it except take to the boats.

 The conduct of the crew was hotly debated with allegations of dereliction of duty being specifically laid at the master of the vessel.
 However, it is recognised that many crew members did their duty as long as they were able.
-The evacuation of the ship was mostly supervised by members of the entertainment staff on board.
+The evacuation of the ship was mostly supervised by members of the entertainment and TFC staff on board.
 Amazingly no lives were lost in this disaster.

 There is a very good video on YouTube that explains the circumstances very well.
 However, at some point this link may go 404.
+You can also use the image below to access the video.

 THE END OF THE OCEANOS AS IT HAPPENED.